Tochtli (MH485v)

 Stephanie Wood

 The rabbit is associated with the moon in Nahua cosmology, and it is a day sign and a year sign in the Mesoamerican calendars, the tonalpohualli and xiuhpohualli.
+But it was the tonalpohualli that was the source of many names for Nahua children.
 A person who was born on the day sign of the rabbit could bear its name.
-Below are a couple of other examples of rabbit heads, but a full search for tochtli will also show rabbits with full bodies.
+This man also has the baptismal name of Antonio.

 Stephanie Wood